 Confucianism became one of the main drivers of societal norms across much of East Asia, and has been going through a global academic revival over the last two decades.
 The Confucian tradition has insights that can help us reflect on the root causes of, and remedies for, disorder in the 21st century.
 An engaged Confucianism can be inclusive of diverse national identities and build bridges of dialogue to alternative philosophical and religious traditions.
 The conference has been designed to draw in a wide range of intercultural, interdisciplinary and critical viewpoints.

 The keynote speaker will be Professor Chenyang Li (School of Humanities and Social Sciences, Nanyang Technological University, Singapore) who specializes in Chinese and comparative philosophy, and has written widely on related political, cultural and educational issues.

-For further details about the Conference and for Submissions, please contact one of the following:
+For further details about the Conference and Submission details, contact one of the following: